neoclide/coc.nvim/issue.md

 ─── lua/coc/init.lua:34-40 ───
+⏭️ skipped — design decision: exposing an async variant or documenting the blocking behavior needs user confirmation
 [performance · medium] These wrappers use `vim.rpcrequest`, which is a synchronous blocking call that freezes the Neovim UI until the Node side replies. `getWorkspaceSymbols`, `getDocumentSymbols`, and `runCommand` can involve language-server round-trips or slow user commands (e.g.